disclose/diodb/bug-bounty-list/README.md

 *Example: Tesla...
 Can you find the date they first launched their bug bounty program?*

-## How to fill out the safe-harbor field
+## How to fill out the safe harbor field

-The list supports three safe-harbor states: Full, Partial, and None.
+The list supports three safe harbor states: Full, Partial, and None.
 The flow below will help you determine which applies to the policy as you contribute to the list:

 1. Does the policy mention anything about legal protections for good-faith hackers?
 If it does, go to Step 2.
 If not, then you should choose **"None"**.
 2. Does the policy talk about authorization of testing and/or exemption from legal terms?
 If it does, you should choose **"Full"**.
 If not got to Step 3.